vuestorefront/vue-storefront/doc/Common problems.md

 ### <a name="products-not-displayed"></a>Product not displayed (illegal_argument_exception)

 See discussion in [#137](https://github.com/DivanteLtd/vue-storefront/issues/137)

+### <a name="git-strategy"></a>What's the recommended way to use git on custom development
+One of the options is to do kind of fork - or just to get the whole repo to your Git service.
+Then if you like to do some VS updates you probably need to just pull the changes from our origins.
+Another option will be available as soon as we manageto separate the core as a npm module

 ### <a name="variant-names-problem"></a>Product name changed to SKU when adding to cart / on product page